What is a Small Business Participation Plan? How is this different from a Small Business Subcontracting Plan?

-Some agencies have chosen to name the requirement as “small business participation plan” or ” small business utilization plans” since subcontracting plans were initially put in place for large businesses that compete in full and open bidding requirements.
+A Small Business Participation Plan is the percentage (%) of work an Agency requires must be completed by a small business.
+In other words, how much a small business must participate.
+The reason for this is to involve small businesses in contracts and eliminate a Prime Contractor from being a “middle man.”
+Some agencies have chosen to name the requirement “small business participation plan” or ” small business utilization plans” since subcontracting plans were initially put in place for large businesses that compete in full and open bidding requirements.

-Small Business Subcontracting Goals Versus Legal Obligations: Although it is true that a small business utilization plan only set forth goals, each prime contractor now has a legal obligation (through the expressed terms of the prime contract) to demonstrate a good faith effort to seek out qualified subcontractors in the various socio-economic categories (service disabled veteran-owned, HUBZone, government contracting small business disadvantage plan requirements, Woman-owned, and Veteran-owned).
+Although it is true that a small business participation/utilization plan only sets forth goals, each prime contractor now has a legal obligation (through the expressed terms of the prime contract) to demonstrate a good faith effort to seek out qualified subcontractors in the various socio-economic categories (service disabled veteran-owned, HUBZone, government contracting small business disadvantage plan requirements, Woman-owned, and Veteran-owned).

 Reporting Requirements 15 USC 637 and FAR 52.219: To amplify the legal obligation, primes have to submit reports to support their progress (SF 294 and 295) in addition to other reports showing their interaction with small businesses.
 Good faith must be present, or the prime contractor runs the risk of breaching the contract.